-- severe cardiomegaly with dilatation of all four heart cavities and increased transverse diameter
+- severe cardiomegaly with dilatation of all four cardiac cavities and increased transverse diameter

-- strongly increased pulmonary vascular drawing (Borth- Bruhns 2004)
+- strongly increased pulmonary vascularity (Borth- Bruhns 2004)

 - Determination of the size and function of the atria, ventricles, aorta and truncus pulmonalis

-- Checking the anatomy and function of the AV valve (straddling, overriding, etc.) and the mitral valve
+- Examination of the anatomy and function of the AV valve (straddling, overriding, etc.) and the mitral valve

-- Detection of an atypical form (narrowed and lengthened) of the left ventricular outflow tract, the so-called goose neck deformity (also called goose neck deformity) (Herold 2019).
+- Detection of an atypical shape (narrowed and elongated) of the left ventricular outflow tract, the so-called goose neck deformity (also called goose neck deformity) (Herold 2019).

 - the shunt direction